Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Applications of quantum perceptrons

-From Eq.~(\ref{eq:effective}), we see that flipping the output qubit from $|+\rangle_o$ to $|-\rangle_o$ changes the sign of the Hamiltonian $H^{\text{in}}$ on the input qubits.
-As a result, a QP performs time-reversal operations on the input qubits.
-This time-reversal capability is an example of a well-known, ancilla-assisted operation similar to those in cold atoms in cavities~\cite{PhysRevLett.104.073602,swingle2016measuring, RevModPhys.89.035002}.
-With this observation and Sec.~\ref{Sec:witnessing}, we can use the output qubit to steer and measure the input similar to in nitrogen-vacancy experiments~\cite{PhysRevLett.106.140502}.
-Additionally, the effective Hamiltonian in Eq.~(\ref{eq:effective}) has the form (for $J^{l}_i=J^{l}$)
+From Eq.~(\ref{eq:EffectiveTrotter}), we see that flipping the output qubit from $|+\rangle_o$ to $|-\rangle_o$ changes the sign of the effective Hamiltonian $H_{\text{nat}}^{\text{eff}}$ on the input qubits.
+A corollary to this is that a QP can be used to perform time-reversed unitary evolution on the input qubits.
+This time-reversal capability is an example of a well-known, ancillary-assisted operation similar to those in cold atoms in cavities~\cite{PhysRevLett.104.073602,swingle2016measuring, RevModPhys.89.035002}.
+With this observation, we can use the output qubit to steer and measure the input similar to in nitrogen-vacancy experiments~\cite{PhysRevLett.106.140502}.
+Additionally, the effective Hamiltonian in Eq.~(\ref{eq:EffectiveTrotter}) has the form (for uniform couplings)

 where $S_z = \frac{1}{2}\sum_{i=1}^{N}\sigma_i^z$ is the total input spin in the z-axis.
 This non-linear Hamiltonian is known to create highly entangled states by spin-squeezing initially separable states~\cite{PhysRevLett.104.073602,swingle2016measuring, colombo2022time}.
-Let us now put together these two observations of our QPs dynamics.
 Highly entangled states are sensitive to small perturbations.
 Time-reversing entangling operations can help us measure the perturbation.
 The recently proposed signal amplification time-reversal interactions protocol (SATIN) illustrates this idea.
 In SATIN, a simple initial state is evolved to be highly entangled via a Hamiltonian of the form $S_z^2$ --- called the one-axis twisting model (OAT)~\cite{PhysRevA.47.5138} --- before interacting with a signal to be measured $\varphi$.
 Subsequently, the entangled state is time-reversed by evolving under $-S_z^2$.
 The final state is displaced from the original one, and under certain conditions, the signal $\varphi$ is amplified so that it can be measured~\cite{colombo2022time}.
 Concretely, as in Ref.~\cite{colombo2022time}, the perturbation is a global rotation along the y-axis $e^{-i\varphi S_y}$ where $S_y =\frac{1}{2}\sum_{i=1}^N\sigma_i^y$.
 The initial state is the coherent spin state (CSS) $|+\rangle^{\otimes N}$ for which $\langle S_y\rangle = 0$.
 After the time-reversal, however, if $\varphi\neq 0$, the state does not return to the CSS and instead~\cite{colombo2022time}